 Let me get this out of the way, which is the only issue that I can find about this guitar.
 The heel access to the truss rod adjustment requires removing the neck.
 I’m just not a fan of it, given that so many guitars these days have truss access at the nut end.
 And many of the ones that do have the heel adjustment have much easier access than needing to pull the neck.
 Just my opinion.
 It does appears that consideration has been addressed on the newer models, with the heel-mounted spoke wheel adjustment.

 When it comes to the rest of the guitar, it’s a winner.
 Single knob and single switch, smartly put in positions to reach without being in the way.
 The stock pickups are fairly common within the guitar world and I’ve swapped them out (you know me! lol!).
 It has a nice Charvel-branded SKB style hard case.

 The stock trem is the Korean 1000 series that is pretty common as OEM these days.
-I upgraded the locking tremolo rig to a full titanium setup, made by TiSonix, right here in the good old US of A. I can’t say enough about the effect of the TiSonix titanium parts or the incredible attention to detail that TiSonix puts into every item I’ve seen from them.
+I upgraded the double locking tremolo rig to a full titanium setup, made by TiSonix, right here in the good old US of A. I can’t say enough about the effect of the TiSonix titanium parts or the incredible attention to detail that TiSonix puts into every item I’ve seen from them.

 I like the guitar a lot.
 Very comfortable and playable.
 The design in simple, but details are thought out – for example, using a screw for the pickup mounts that is small enough to leave the mounting holes unmolested.
 Or the durability of the metal cavity covers.
 Or placing the output jack just far enough back around so that it’s not in the way when playing while seated.